Damo1155/Node-Express-Template/README.md

 # Installation Details

-- Fork this project into a new repository
+- Fork this project into a new repository (NPX templating features will be added in the future)
 - Adjust the following `package.json` fields in the new repository
     - `name`
     - `description`